 An important part of our role is to help charities protect themselves by raising awareness of the risks to the sector and compliance requirements, and by providing targeted advice, guidance and support.

-Themes and lessons from our regulatory work Our annual report 'Charities Back on Track' contains real case studies of our investigations in the last financial year.
+Tackling abuse and mismanagement Real case studies of our investigations in the last financial year.

 Charities must comply with the law.
 We deal with problems in charities in a number of ways depending on what the problem is, its severity, the evidence to support it, the impact it has and what is required to resolve it.
 Deliberate wrongdoing, illegal activity, criminality and serious abuse will be dealt with rigorously and decisively.